thoughtbot/superglue/docs/react-redux.md

 `application.json.props`.
 PropsTemplate will ignore blocks that are not in the keypath, disable deferment and caching, and return the node.
 Superglue will then immutably set that node back onto its tree on the client-side.
 Fragments will also automatically be updated where needed.
-See our [querying guide] for more examples.
+See our [digging docs] for more examples.

 For example: